What is a Scar?

 • Hair Transplant Surgery

 Do you offer Free Consultations?

 We don’t offer free consultations.
 The reason for this is that the proper and full assessment of a scar requires great skill and knowledge; it’s the cornerstone of deciding and planning the most effective treatment.
 An assessment should not be rushed; we need to understand what you feel about the scar and want and we need to make sure that you clearly understand the options and what is possible.
 The assessment in itself therefore is a service that we cannot offer for free.
-Assessments will not necessary lead to treatment, but if it does then in some circumstances, it may be possible to reduce some of the assessment fee from treatment costs.

 How many times will I need to attend The London Scar Clinic?